Vaulerent barn: The creation of the estate

 The estate's history is well documented in the original abbey documents held at the Archives Départementales de l'Oise in Beauvais and the abbey's cartulary kept at the Bibliothèque Nationale de France.

 The land of Vaulerent has belonged to the Chaalis abbey since it was founded in 1136.
 A charter dated 1138 specifies that it was bought half by King Louis VI and half by the monks.
 These lands had previously belonged to the lords of Villeron and the Suger de Chennevières family.
 At the time, these territories were largely occupied by woods and uncultivated land.
 After the first royal donation, other gifts came from local lords: Barthélemy de Montgé gave 37 arpents in 1139, Guillaume de Goussainville gave 20 arpents in 1140, Gautier d'Aulnay gave a nearby wood around 1143, which the Cistercian monks obtained the right to clear and cultivate.

 Between 1140 and 1145, small buildings were erected on the site, and new donations were made.
 These lands were located in the parishes of Villeron, Saint-Witz, and Épiais.
 An isolated piece of land was also donated in Goussainville.
 The donations were made at a time when Bernard of Clairvaux was extending the influence of the Cistercians, thanks in particular to his preaching on the Second Crusade.
 In 1160, 140 arpents (61 hectares) were donated by Gui de Senlis, a butler of the King.

 From 1163 onwards, the monks began to purchase new land around their estate, often disguised as donations.
 These purchases, made from local lords or other ecclesiastical establishments, enabled the estate to expand, but also to reduce the number of landlocked plots.
 This expansion came to a halt in 1173.
 It resumed only sporadically until around 1212, with purchases from small lords in economic difficulty.
 Around 87 plots were bought up until 1248.
 The surface area of only 52 of these is known: they cover 631 arpents or 275 hectares.
 The total surface area in 1248 is estimated, using a document called État général des terres de Vaulerent, at between 320 and 380 hectares.
-It covers a single block of land 4.5 kilometers long from north to south and no more than 1.5-kilometer swide, located between the parishes of Survilliers, Louvres, Roissy, and Épiais.
+It covers a single block of land 4.5 kilometers long from north to south and no more than 1.5 kilometers wide, located between the parishes of Survilliers, Louvres, Roissy, and Épiais.